kc-z-e-n/PopcornTogether/README.md

 If the user is logged in, they will be able to access the below two functions:
  1. Users can mark a movie as watched, which is then logged in the <ins>watchedlists</ins> collection for future reference or social sharing.
 2. Users can save movies they are interested in watching later.
 This is stored in the MongoDB <ins>wishlists</ins> collection.

+Movies added to the respective lists are stored in MongoDb via their movieId.
+This will enable generation of the next few features.

 ## Watched List
 Core feature